- DAAS Graduate Certificate Program

 Conditions of Awards: Recipients of the award are expected to be actively involved in the life of the Department.
 In particular, they are expected to participate in DAAS' Africa Workshop and make a presentation of their work or studies at the Department.
 Participation in activities in DAAS will be considered for applicants seeking funding.

-Application Materials: The application period begins January 21st and ends February 22nd.
+Application Materials: The application period begins January 1st and ends March 10th.
 Your references will be notified by an automatic email that is generated when you submit their names.
-To insure that they are able to meet the February 18th deadline, please submit their names as soon as possible.
-See the online database here
+To insure that they are able to meet the March 11th deadline, please submit their names as soon as possible.

 The following materials should be submitted to the online application database: